S. Muralidhar

-S. Muralidhar is an Indian Judge.
-Presently, he is Chief Justice of Orissa High Court.
-He is former Judge of the Punjab and Haryana High Court.
-He was initially appointed as a Judge to the High Court of Delhi in May 2006.
-He assumed the office of Judge at the High Court of Punjab and Haryana on 6 March 2020.
+S. Muralidhar is an Indian lawyer and former judge.
+He was the Chief Justice of Orissa High Court and a Judge of the Punjab and Haryana High Court and Delhi High Court.
+He has been designated as a Senior Advocate by the Supreme Court of India and presently practicing before the Supreme Court of India.

 Education

 S. Muralidhar completed his Bachelor of Sciences (Chemistry) from the Vivekananda College, Chennai securing first class from the Madras University in 1981.
 He secured first rank in the Bachelor of Laws course ("BL") from the University of Madras and was awarded the Lakshminarasa Reddi, the L.C.
 Miller Medals and the Carmichael and Innes Prize, 1984.
 As a law student, he was a part of a two-member team of Madras Law College, that won the All India Moot Court Competition and consequently represented India at the 25th Philip C. Jessup International Law Moot Court Competition held at Washington D.C. in April 1984.
 He completed his LL.M specializing in Constitutional and Administrative Law from Nagpur University in 1990, securing first rank.
-Dr. S. Muralidhar was awarded a Ph.
-D by the University of Delhi in February 2003 for a Doctoral Programme entitled "Legal Aid and the Criminal Justice System in India".
+Dr. S. Muralidhar was awarded a Ph.D. by the University of Delhi in February 2003 for a Doctoral Programme entitled "Legal Aid and the Criminal Justice System in India".
 He is also a Fellow of the Institute of Company Secretaries of India.

 Early career

 Litigation and advocacy

 S. Muralidhar began his law practice in Chennai in September 1984.
 He qualified as a Company Secretary in December 1985.
 In July 1987 he shifted his practice to Delhi where he initially worked as a junior lawyer to the then Additional Solicitor General G Ramaswamy, who would later become the Attorney General for India.
-Muralidhar primarily practiced in the Supreme Court of India and the Delhi High Court.
-He qualified the Advocate-on-Record Examination in 1990 securing the first position in merit and was awarded the Mukesh Goswami Memorial Prize.
-He was also active as a lawyer for the Supreme Court Legal Services Committee and later was its member for two terms.
-His pro bono work included the cases for the victims of the Bhopal Gas Disaster, cases involving the deplorable conditions in which persons alleged to be mentally ill were locked up in Jail and cases involving those displaced by the dams on the Narmada.
 He was appointed amicus curiae by the Supreme Court in several Public Interest Litigation cases and in cases involving convicts on death row.
 Muralidhar was counsel for the National Human Rights Commission and the Election Commission of India and a part-time member of the Law Commission from December 2002 till May 2006.